scottish-government-design-system/design-system/src/components/date-picker/readme.md

 - ```MDY``` - 14th March 2020 would be written as 03/14/2020
 - ```YMD``` - 14th March 2020 would be written as 2020/03/14

+The placeholder text should match the chosen date format.

 ## Allowed date ranges

 Use an attribute of data-mindate on the input element to specify an earliest possible date for the calendar.
 Dates before this date cannot be selected.